krishjainx/krishjainx/README.md

 # About

-"You will bring the future into existence."
+"You will the future into existence."

 **Undergrad | Software Engineer | Researcher | [Apple WWDC Scholar](https://www.macworld.com/article/1457999/swift-student-challenge-apple.html) | Yale Young Global Scholar**